d3cker/electrumsv/README.rst

 Run the container for the first time
 ------------------------------------

-Once the image is built the following commands are needed to run a container for the first time.
+Once the image is built the following commands are needed to run the container for the first time.

 Allow local connections to X server::